On the brink of burnout this CA quit her thriving corporate career & built a business focussed on wellness

-- In 2014, my entrepreneurial aspiration together with the fact that I was on the brink of burnout made me realise that I had to prioritise my health and happiness.
+- In 2014, my entrepreneurial aspiration together with the fact that I was on the brink of burnout made me realize that I had to prioritize my health and happiness.

 - We also started a guesthouse from scratch in 2016.

 I was born and raised in a small town, Krugersdorp, located in the West-Rand of Gauteng in South Africa.
 We are fortunate to have a close-knit loving family and I have a younger sister, Marli.